When you make an appointment, know that:

 For more information: https://www.csia.org/homeowner-resources/chimney-leaks-what-to-do-if-you-have-one-how-to-prevent-them/

+Yes!
 Your dryer runs more efficiently when the vent is clear.
 Chimney sweeps also sweep dryer vents.

 For more information: https://www.csia.org/homeowner-resources/clothes-dryer-safety-tips/